zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/apply-and-verify-your-final-web-application-configuration/1/_index.md

 ## 1. Increment the cookbook's version

-Like before, we'll follow the semantic versioning scheme and increment our cookbook's version number.
+Like before, we'll follow the Semantic Versioning scheme and increment our cookbook's version number.

 Modify the `version` field in <code class="file-path">metadata.rb</code> from '0.2.0' to '0.3.0', like this.